 Users of the Vertica’s Enterprise Mode

-, which is utilized both on premise and in multiple public clouds, want many of the features currently available only in Eon Mode
+, which is utilized both on premises and in multiple public clouds, want many of the features currently available only in Eon Mode

 , such as the ability to add storage without adding more compute nodes, to change the configuration of compute nodes in a more dynamic manner than offered by the rebalance feature, or to spin up multiple clusters of compute nodes to query the same data set.
 Some features are currently not available in the cloud in Eon Mode